-- ► VPN Gateway: Enter the WAN IP address (or hostname) of your VPN gateway that you wrote down as • - ► Local Address: Leave empty for now.
+▶ VPN Gateway: Enter the WAN IP address (or hostname) of your VPN gateway that you wrote down as

+- Local Address: Leave empty for now.
 Depending on your setup, you may have to set a specific local address later.
 Refer to → Supporting Multiple Users on when and how to set a specific local address - ▶ Remote Networks: Enter the network address of the network that is being accessed through the VPN tunnel 2.
-Separate the subnet mask with a forward slash ("f")
+Separate the subnet mask with a forward slash ("/")

 VPN Tracker will automatically turn the IP address into a network address.
-Double-check that the result is the same as the "Local Network" configured in the network policy in → Step 4
+Double-check that the result is the same as the LAN address object configured for the Local Policy in \rightarrow Step 5